faylward/bioinformatics_tutorials/4_Homology_searches/Homology_searches.md

 ### Predict proteins

-Now that we have our genomes downloaded and unzipped, we need to predict genes and proteins.
+Now that we have our genomes downloaded and unzipped, we need to predict genes and proteins (similar to what what is described in a [Previous Tutorial](https://github.com/faylward/bioinformatics_tutorials/blob/master/3_Gene_Prediction/Gene_Prediction.md))

 > prodigal -i PSSM2.fna -a PSSM2.faa -d PSSM2.genes.fna -f gff -o PSSM2.gff